-I reccomend if there are no issues or for maintenance, treatments should be every 4-6 weeks.
+I recommend if there are no issues or for maintenance, treatments can be whenever you want them, but for best outcomes every 4-6 weeks.
 If you have an issue that needs work on, it will depend how often you have treatments and how the issue responds to treatment.

 I will provide stretches and exercises for you to do at home to help between treatments.
 I also do kinesiology taping which is included in the cost of your massage treatment, and this can provide an extra level of support between treatments.

 What should I wear to my treatment?